-The OEB has launched the next phase of the online portal for filing licence applications (new and renewals), another milestone in the OEB’s Digital First Strategy to improve and modernize service delivery.
-It features fully automated processes for user registration and digital signatures along with an e-payment system, offering a user-friendly experience for applicants and efficiencies for both the sector and the OEB.
+The OEB's online portal for filing licence applications (new and renewals) features fully automated processes for user registration and digital signatures along with an e-payment system, offering a user-friendly experience for applicants and efficiencies for both the sector and the OEB.

-Five more forms are now available through the portal: Electricity Generation, Electricity Retailer, Gas Marketer, Electricity Storage and Unit Sub-Metering, in addition to the Electricity Wholesaler form launched in March.
-As of today, PDF application forms will no longer be accepted for these licence types.
+Six forms are available through the portal: Electricity Generation, Electricity Retailer, Electricity Storage, Electricity Wholesaler, Gas Marketer and Unit Sub-Metering.
+PDF application forms will no longer be accepted for these licence types.

 Current licensees of the above licence types: